godotengine/godot-website/collections/_showcase/haiki.md

   <strong>A BRUTAL precision platformer where decapitation is just the beginning!</strong>
 </p>
 <p>
-  Haiki is a diamond-hard platformer that rewards skilful play and punishes errors MERCILESSLY.
+  Haiki is a diamond-hard platformer that rewards skillful play and punishes errors MERCILESSLY.
 Dive head-first into four worlds of colour-switching, laser-dodging, lightning-fast action.
 </p>